-To celebrate, partners throughout Allen County are hosting events to showcase why wetlands are an important habitat in our community.
-Partners include Little River Wetlands Project, ACRES Land Trust, Allen County Parks, Allen County Partnership for Water Quality, Allen County Public Library, City of Fort Wayne, the Environmental Resources Center at Purdue Fort Wayne, and the Northeast Chapter of the Indiana Native Plant Society.
-Look forward to hikes, open houses, presentations, and a wetland seed propagation class.
-All events will be throughout Allen County, so there will be an event near you!
+To celebrate on a local level, partners throughout Allen County are hosting events to showcase why wetlands are an important habitat in our community.
+Partners include Little River Wetlands Project, ACRES Land Trust, the City of Fort Wayne, and the Environmental Resources Center at Purdue Fort Wayne.

 Schedule of Events:

 9am to 10am—ACRES, Mengerson Urban Preserve hike, at 5895 Stellhorn Road, Fort Wayne.
 Celebrate World Wetlands Day on the trails!
 Join us on a casual hike to learn about how this urban preserve absorbs stormwater runoff and provides a sanctuary for plants and animals.
 The trails at this forested wetland are often muddy, please dress appropriately.
 Space is limited.
 RSVP to firstname.lastname@example.org or 260-637-2273 by February 1.

 11:30am – City of Fort Wayne, Camp Scott hike, at 3615 Oxford Street, Fort Wayne.
 Join the City of Fort Wayne at Camp Scott Wetlands for a walk through this unique inner city constructed wetlands.
 Learn why the City constructed this wetlands and how it treats stormwater runoff and is now home for a diversity of wildlife.
 RSVPs are not required for this hike!